andrewquitadamo/presentations/talks/miRNA_network/miRNA_network.md

 Andrew Quitadamo

 ---
+background-image: url('logo.jpg')

 #Overview

-* We created an integrated gene and miRNA network in ovarian cancer
+* We created an integrated gene and miRNA network using ovarian cancer data from The Cancer Genome Atlas

 --

-* We created an initial network using miRNA eQTLs, and expanded it using miRNA targets and protein-protein interactions
+* We expanded an initial network of miRNA eQTLs by including miRNA targets and protein-protein interactions

 --

-* Extends earlier work in miRNA eQTLs
+* Extends earlier work in miRNA eQTLs [1]

+#####[1] Quitadamo A, Lin F, Tian L, Shi X. "A microRNA-Gene Network in Ovarian Cancer from Genome-Wide QTL Analysis”.
+Bioinformatics Research and Applications: 10th International Symposium, ISBRA 2014, Zhangjiajie, China, June 28-30, 2014: Proceedings 8492 388 2014.
+Springer.

 ---

 #Ovarian Cancer